 Individual Development Plans

-After successful completion of the Qualifying Exam, you will begin their Individual Development Plan (IDP).
+After successful completion of the Qualifying Exam, students begin their Individual Development Plan (IDP).
 The IDP enables you to identify professional goals that match your interests and values for the purpose of identifying and developing the appropriate career-specific skills.
 The creation and regular review of the IDP encourages discussions between you and your mentor about career goals early in the training process and implements a course of action to achieve these goals.
 The three interactive steps and the proposed timeline for completion of the IDP are described in “The Baylor College of Medicine IDP Process.”

 Year Three to Graduation